 To his surprise, and horror, some of the best salt cod fritters David Leite ever ate weren’t Portuguese, but Spanish.
 Light, crunchy, and perfectly balanced.

 We find this lovely, albeit subtly flavored, little number to be one of the simpler pleasures in life.
 We think you’ll concur.

-At long last, a slice of pumpkin pie is complete in and of itself—no dollop required.
+At long last, a slice of pumpkin pie that can be considered complete in and of itself—no dollop of whipped cream required.
 Pumpkin and meringue.
 So happy together.

 A nifty little ooh- and aah-inducing riff on the classic croque madame that’s perfect to assemble ahead of time for big batch brunches.